 How Many Times I Can Appear for NATA?

 One can appear for NATA exam maximum five times.

-List of Books to Prepare for NATA
+Books to Prepare for NATA

 |01.||Arihant Book’s A Complete Self Study Guide for B. Arch Entrance Examinations|